simonduf/jchart2d-code/readme-binaries.txt

 jchart2d-3.2.3 - <month>, <day>, <year>

 * Fixed bug #3380123: Graphical artifacts when zooming (or using RangePolicyFixedViewPort) on the bounds of the chart.
-* Fixed bug #3424004: missing label of Y axis when showing more than 1 chart in one component.
+* Fixed bug #3424004: Missing label of Y axis when showing more than 1 chart in one component.
+* Fixed bug #3427569: Non painted X axis scale takes up unecessary space.

 jchart2d-3.2.2 - September, 24th, 2011